What is Zoladex® (goserelin)?

-Many breast cancers are classified as hormone receptor positive (HR+), meaning they have receptors on the surface of their cells where hormones like estrogen can attach.
+Many breast cancers are classified as HR+, meaning they have receptors on the surface of their cells where hormones like estrogen can attach.
 When the hormones connect with these receptors, they can fuel the growth of the cancer cells and lead to them growing and spreading.

-What are some of the possible side effects with goserelin?
+What are the possible side effects of goserelin?

-The most common side effects experienced by women with breast cancer who received goserelin included1,3:
+The most common side effects of goserelin include:1,3

 - Hot flashes

 - Seborrhea (skin disorder that can cause inflammation and scaly skin)